-All these files are treated uniformly through the File Selector panel, which allows the user to browse, load and save the files.
+All these files are treated uniformly through the File Manager panel, which allows the user to browse, load and save the files.
 And also to make some maintenance activity (folder creation, renaming, deletion).

 Deeper and sometimes more convenient organization and maintenance of the files on disk can be easily performed through the Windows File Explorer (explained later).

-- Click the Reg button, the style display or any of the voice displays to toggle (= show/hide) the file selector for the corresponding item (registration, style, voice).
+- Click the Reg button, the style display or any of the voice displays to toggle (= show/hide) the file manager for the corresponding item (registration, style, voice).

-- The File Selector panel opens in the centre of the screen, hiding the underlying Mixer, but leaving exposed the most important controls frequently used during a performance.
+- The File Manager panel opens in the centre of the screen, hiding the underlying Mixer, but leaving exposed the most important controls frequently used during a performance.

 - To toggle between the preset/user file hierarchies click the Preset/User button.
 The currently shown file hierarchy is labelled at the top.

 - The current path within the shown file hierarchy is displayed here.

 - To enter a folder just click on it.
 Every folder button shows how many folders and files it contains.